odea-project/qAlgorithms/README.md

 utilize the quality of the data, ensuring robust and reproducible results every time.

-qAlgorithms aims to make your processing as fast as possible, so you don't have to spend more time waiting for your computer to finish than evaluating results.
+qAlgorithms aims to make your processing as fast as possible, so you don't have to spend more time with processing rather than evaluating results.

 ## Scientific Rigor
 Our commitment to scientific validity is unwavering.
 The algorithms within `qAlgorithms` are